 This is also used a little earlier in (Captain) Jack's introduction, when his braids are flying out behind him as he stands on top of the mast.

 Used many times in The Lord of the Rings.
 For example, when Saruman is casting a weather spell from atop Orthanc, his wizard robes billow around him dramatically although it may be justified because of altitude.
 Wind gets faster the higher up you go, and if you're standing on top of a bloody huge tower you're gonna get hit with a Dramatic Wind.
 Also, he was, y'know, conjuring a wind.

-In Face Off some wind blows just in time to blow Castor Troy's Badass Longcoat as he exits his vehicle in dramatic fashion.
+In Face/Off some wind blows just in time to blow Castor Troy's Badass Longcoat as he arrives at the airport and climbs out of his car.
 This is the scene that introduces his character in the flesh (not counting a flashback sequence).